lessmind/bitwarden-ssh-auto-login/README.md

 4. Decode bitwarden json result with `node`

 # Note
-Only tested on ubunto & bash
+1. Only tested on ubunto & bash
+2. Bitwarden session will be expired after current terminal session or any new unlock

 # Requirements
 1. `bw` of https://github.com/bitwarden/cli